 The terms typically found in settlement agreements include the following:

 Compensation: For employees, this is likely to be the most important aspect of the Agreement.
-The first £30,000 of any compensation under the agreement (other than post-employment notice pay) can usually be paid free of deductions for tax or national insurance contributions.
+The first £30,000 of compensation for loss of employment under the agreement (other than post-employment notice pay) can usually be paid free of deductions for tax and national insurance contributions.
 It is also important that there is a timeline for payment of this sum (for example, in the next payroll, or 21 days after the signing of the agreement).
 Depending on the circumstances surrounding the proposed termination of employment, it is often possible to negotiate the compensation figure upwards, and this is something we will be able to discuss with you.

 Tax indemnity: In light of the fact that some elements of the compensation can be paid tax free, a tax indemnity is almost always given by the employee.
 This makes you ultimately responsible for the payment of any tax and national insurance should HMRC determine that additional tax should be paid.